 ($2,085,000 – $46,104.55)/ $54,000 = 37 years

-We looked at each other mortified.
-This formula was saying that if we lived the same lifestyle we had, I would have to work until I am 69 years old and my wife 64 years old.
-Yes, it is about the average age of retirement in the U.S. So why were we shocked?
+We looked at each other, mortified.
+This formula said that if we lived the same lifestyle, I would work until I was 69 and my wife was 64.
+Yes, it is about the average retirement age in the U.S. So, why were we shocked?

-Imagine, we would be the same age as the patients we are seeing, probably complaining of the same aches and pains.
-If we want to even have a shot at retiring early, something had to change.
+Imagine we would be the same age as the patients we see, probably complaining of the same aches and pains.
+Something had to change if we even wanted to have a shot at retiring early.

 Unless we rob a bank or win the lottery, we cannot do anything about our net worth.
 It is what it is.
 But there are two more variables that we can modify in this formula.

 - Annual Savings